 Fraudulent emails not from US Airways

 Some of our customers have received fraudulent emails claiming to be from US Airways.
-This phishing email may include a fake confirmation code, someone else's passenger information and an offer to apply for a US Airways Dividend Miles credit card.
+This phishing email may include a fake confirmation code, someone else's passenger information and an offer to apply for a US Airways or American Airlines credit card.
 If you receive a suspicious email, do not click on any links or open any attachments.
 Just delete it.

 We're committed to protecting your privacy and assure you all your personal information has been kept safe and confidential.
 We continuously look out for email scams and other types of illegal activity and report such activity immediately.

 What to look out for: